jackglawson/noughts-and-crosses-q-learning/README.md

 For Noughts and Crosses, effective parameters are given in n_and_c_params.py.
 A strategy can be tested by putting it against a strategy that chooses actions at random.
-Over 10,000 such games, the q-learning strategy is shown to be very effective: it loses 96 times when playing as noughts and 0 times when playing as crosses.
+Over 10,000 such games, the q-learning strategy is shown to be effective: it loses 96 times when playing as noughts and 0 times when playing as crosses.
 Crosses always start.

 ## Future improvements: